Shonosuge-Jacky/COMP3329/README.md

 34. [Control menu] Control menu
 35. [Control menu] block control menu when end game ( // )
 16. [End scene] restart and rename icon ( // )
+17. [Supply] fade out and destroy supply crate when it's interacted with
+18. [Supply] SupplySpawner will spawn supply with respect to coordinates given